radareorg/radare2-book/src/first_steps/expressions.md

 6
 ```

-To use of logical OR should quote the whole command to avoid executing the `|` pipe:
+To use of binary OR should quote the whole command to avoid executing the `|` pipe:
 ```
 [0x00000000]> "?
 1 | 2"
 hex     0x3